tiwarikanjali-18/binance-futures-trading-bot/README.md

 ## Logging

-All order requests, responses, and errors are recorded in:
+All order requests, responses, and errors are stored in:

 logs/trading.log

 ## Assumptions

-- Binance Futures Testnet account is active.
+* Binance Futures Testnet account is active.
-- API credentials are valid.
+* API credentials are valid.
-- Quantity and price values are provided according to Binance Futures requirements.
+* Symbol, quantity, and price values follow Binance Futures requirements.

-## Sample Results
+## Testing

-Successfully tested:
+The following scenarios were tested successfully:

-- MARKET BUY order on BTCUSDT
+* MARKET BUY order on BTCUSDT
-- LIMIT SELL order on BTCUSDT
+* LIMIT SELL order on BTCUSDT
-- Request and response logging
+* Logging of order requests and responses
+* Input validation and exception handling

 ## Technologies Used

-- Python 3
+* Python 3
-- python-binance
+* python-binance
-- python-dotenv
+* python-dotenv
-- Binance Futures Testnet API
+* Binance Futures Testnet API

 ## Author

 Anjali Tiwari